 Animal Welfare Volunteer in Mae Sot Thailand

-The essential focus of this project is to rescue gibbons that have been badly treated, abused or injured, especially from people who make money off them by using them as tourist attractions and “photo opportunities”, charging for taking photos with them.
+The essential focus of this animal rescue project is to rescue gibbons in Thailand Mae Sot, that have been badly treated, abused or injured, especially from people who make money off them by using them as tourist attractions and “photo opportunities”, charging for taking photos with them.
 These animals have been previously taken from jungles as newborns, and in order to be able to make them come down from the trees, their parents are shot, it is super sad which is why we have such a love for the Animal Rescue sanctuary.

-The sanctuary aims to rescue these gibbons and provide them with a safe home as they are unable to return to the forest after such a long time.
+The animal sanctuary in Mae Sot aims to rescue these gibbons and provide them with a safe home as they are unable to return to the forest after such a long time.

-As a volunteer on this project, you should provide the gibbons with the love and care that they require.
+As a volunteer in Thailand on this project, you should provide the gibbons with the love and care that they require.

 Also known as “the smaller apes”, gibbons are one of the most endangered of ape species due to loss of their habitat as well as poaching and illegal trade for tourism purposes.
 Moreover, gibbons are one of the few species that remain monogamous.
 If their partner dies, they are unlikely to mate with another gibbon, giving little to no chance of new babies.